 Have questions about planning a trip Brussels?
 Email me at firstname.lastname@example.org and I’ll be happy to assist you!

-Disclaimer: This article contains affiliate links.
+Disclosure: This article contains affiliate links.
 If you use them, we receive a small commission at no extra cost to you.
-This helps us help you!
+Thanks for using them!